Where do I find Edinburgh Napier University’s Research Repository?

 What are the benefits of depositing my work in the repository?

-Deposit also increases the impact of your research by making it more visible.
+Deposit increases the impact of your research by making it more visible.
 It can also improve your citation rate.
-Your visibility to other researchers in your field is also enhanced, potentially opening paths to collaboration and establishment of research networks.
+Your visibility to other researchers in your field is enhanced, potentially opening paths to collaboration and establishment of research networks.
 In this way your academic profile is raised internationally.
 It also keeps a record of your publications in one place with enhanced, accurate bibliographic data.

 How do I deposit my research in the Edinburgh Napier Research Repository?